jtkifa/coma-sci-backend/README.md

 ```

 The container will:
-1. Copy ASTORB database from image to named volume (first run only)
+1. Copy ASTORB database from image to named volume (first run only), if the image was built with astorb database.
 2. Launch executable with 8GB heap
 3. Initialize lparallel kernel
-4. Load ASTORB database (compile FASL on first run)
+4. Load ASTORB database (either copied from image, or downloadd and compiled to fasl on first run)
 5. Start web server on port 5054

 Check status: